meilisearch/documentation/tutorials/howtos/quickstart.md

 # Quick Start

-MeiliSearch is simply to install and deploy.
-It will be up and running by following these few steps.
+MeiliSearch is very simple to install and deploy.
+It requires very little configuration to be up and running.
+Follow this step-by-step guide to get started!

 ### Deploy the Server

 You can deploy the server on your own machine.
-It will listen to HTTP requests on the 7700 port by default.
+By default, the server will listen to port 7700 for HTTP requests.

 :::: tabs